 Wash your jars.
-I only can beans in quarts, though I’m sure pints would be fine.
+I only can beans in quarts, though pints are fine.
 Fill your clean jars with the shelled beans to 1 and 1/2 inch headspace for quart jars and 1 inch for pints.
-Don’t pack them all the way!
+Don't pack them all the way!
 For quarts, add 1 teaspoon salt.
-(The beans will swell as the absorb water while canning, so the jar will be full when it’s done processing)
+(The beans will swell as the absorb water while canning, so the jar will be full when it's done processing)

 Boil water on the stove and pour hot water over beans, leaving a 1 and 1/2 inch head space for quart jars and 1 inch for pints.
 (My pressure canner says 1 and 1/2 inch head space, but my Ball Complete Book of Canning *affiliate link says 1 inch head space after adding the water) I filled the jars to the 1 and 1/2 inch head space with the raw beans, and then filled the hot water to the 1 inch head space mark.
 Wipe rim of jar with a clean damp cloth, place lids on, and screw down bands.
 Place jars in pressure canner.
 Beans are a non-acid food and can only be safely canned in a pressure canner.